w314/notes/javaNotes/javaAdvanced.md

 - objects that allow you to traverse a Collection
 - are used "behind the scenes" in enhanced for loops

-The `Iterable` interface defines a data structure which can be directly traversed using the `.iterator()` method, which returns an `Iterator`.
+The `Iterable Interface` defines a data structure which can be directly traversed using the `.iterator()` method, which returns an `Iterator`.

 - Any class that implements the Iterable interface needs to override the `iterator()` method
 - Any class implementing the Iterator interface needs to override the `hasNext()` and `next()` methods provided by the Iterator interface.